 Alexander Chetchikov is the CEO and Founder of the Luxury Lifestyle Awards, an online platform that uses crowdsourced opinions to rank luxury brands globally.
 The platform also celebrates best in class luxury brands with its own awards and helps promote high-end brands to an affluent audience.

-With a background in marketing and communication, Alexander Chetchikov has focused his career on the luxury industry for the past 10 years.
+With a background in marketing and communication, Alexander focused his career on the luxury industry for the past 10 years.
 Alexander helps brands such as Visa, Intercontinental Hotel, and Pernod Ricard engage with their affluent consumers.

 Alexander Chetchikov’s luxury network spans across Europe, the United States, the Middle East, and Asia.
 He’s now leveraging his connections to help high-end brands engage with luxury influencers and promote their products to affluent Millennials on social media.